-In the past he has held the Pierre Werner chair in Monetary Union at the Robert Schumann Center for Advanced Studies (2012-2014), The ICREA Research Professorship at Universitat Pompeu Fabra (2006-2012) and is has been Professor of Econometrics at the European University Institute (2011-2014) and Chair in Monetary Economics and the University of Bern (2008).
-He has been recently awarded an honorary professorship from Henin University in China.
+He held the Santander Excellence Chair at Universidad Carlos III, Madrid, in 2020; he was the director of Training of the Florence School of Banking and Finance (2015-2018), held the Pierre Werner chair in Monetary Union at the Robert Schumann Center for Advanced Studies (2012-2014), the ICREA Research Professorship at Universitat Pompeu Fabra (2006-2012) and has been Professor of Econometrics at the European University Institute (2011-2014) and Chair in Monetary Economics and the University of Bern (2008).
+In 2017 he was awarded a honoray professorship from Henin University in China.

 He has been a Director the International Association of Applied Econometrics (2014-2017), chair for the European Meetings of the Econometric Society 2014, for the Meeting of the IAAE 2020 and 2021; a panelist of ANVUR in 2013, coeditor of the Journal of the European Economic Association from 2008 to 2013, of the Journal of Applied econometrics from 2012 to 2017 and a referee for ERC, NSF, ESRC research proposals.

 Has has taught classes in numerous universities and given professional courses at central banks and international institutions and held consultancy positions with numerous central banks and international institutions.
 He has published over 90 articles in international journals and his graduate textbook, Methods for Applied Macroeconomic Research, appeared in 2007 by Princeton University Press and translated in Chinese in 2010.